 In short, you can now access all taskbar settings by navigating to the Settings app.
-Settings like lock the taskbar, auto-hide the taskbar, use small taskbar buttons, turn on or off desktop preview feature, taskbar location on screen, and taskbar settings for multiple displays can be found under the Taskbar category of Settings app.
+Settings like lock the taskbar, auto-hide the taskbar, use small taskbar buttons, turn on or off desktop preview feature, taskbar location on the screen, and taskbar settings for multiple displays can be found under the Taskbar category of the Settings app.

 Method 1 of 2

 NOTE: This method works only in Windows 10 14271 or above builds.
 Please check your Windows 10 build number if taskbar settings are not appearing under Settings.

 Step 1: Open the Settings app by clicking the Settings icon on the Start menu or simultaneously pressing the Windows logo and I keys.